LoicBagnoud/pands-project/README.md

 ## Packages needed

+This script requires Python 3 to be run.
+If you need help with installing Python 3 you can go to their official website.
+All of the packages required are as follows:
+>
 - Matplotlib
+- Numpy
 - Pandas
 - Seaborn
+>
+All of these packages come preinstalled in Python and can be imported using the _import_ function.
+>
+__Note - While Numpy is not really needed, given Pandas, I use for one specific instance, which I've found to be incredibly useful to organise the summaries into a txt file.
+More information on this in the Jupyter Notebook.__

 ## Findings

 ### Running the Script

 Please make sure that all packages are installed and run the script as is.
-It should provide you with summaries of each feature as well as Pngs of each plot discussed in the analysis below.
+It should provide you with the summary of each feature as well as Pngs of each plot discussed in the analysis below.
 >
 Refer to the Jupyter Notebook included for more information on how the code is being run.

 ### Summarising the Data

+Explanations on the analysis of the data set can also be found in the Jupyter Notebook alongside the code explanations.

 From the summaries we have extracted, we can see that overall, everything falls very much in line with what we expected.
 With nothing particularly egregious about it but we do notice that some features contain a higher Standard Deviation than others.
 For instance, petal length has a standard deviation of 1.76, indicating greater spread across the entire dataset.
 In contrast, sepal width shows much less variation and appears more uniform across species.
 >